Health

 Dermatosparaxis EDS

 Dermatosparaxis EDS is another type of EDS that has been linked to hypermobility.
 It’s characterized in clinical criteria by thinning of the skin due to excessive stretching.
-Skin hyperextensibility occurs when the skin stretches beyond its normal range of movement.
+Hyperextensible skin, or stretchy skin, occurs when the skin stretches beyond its normal range of movement.
 In dermatosparaxis, there’s a lack of elastin fibers within the dermis layer of the skin which leads to the skin being very thin and weak.

 Musculocontractural EDS

 Musculocontractural EDS is the least understood form of Ehlers-Danlos Syndrome.
-It’s characterized by muscle weakness and contracture.
+It’s characterized by decreased muscle tone and contracture.
 Contractures occur when muscles become tight and inflexible.
 Muscles can become stiff because of overuse, injury, or disease.

 Arthrochalasia EDS